-Why do we mention this?
-We would like to emphasise two important points.
+In this quarterly report we would like to emphasise two important points.

 Firstly, the world order is changing and yet most investors are shackled to the familiar.
 In Australia, it is about franking credits attached to Australian-sourced dividends; for other investors, it is about growth in Europe and the USA.
 We have no problem with the recovery in Europe or the sixth consecutive year of expansion in the USA, but their growth is still pitiful compared to that which we may expect in Asia.
 How is it that Developing Asia, with more than half of the world's population and 30% of the world's output1, is given such scant representation in global portfolios?
 The MSCI All Country World Index has a weighting of 17% for all of Asia (and a mere 9% for Asia ex Japan) and it is rare for global portfolio managers to have a weighting above 15%.
-As a shareholder of Platinum Capital Limited, please recognise that about HALF of the Company's invested position is in Asia (including Japan).
+Then there is the MLC Platinum Global Fund with HALF of its invested position in Asia (including Japan).
 We do not believe that over the next 10 to 15 years Asia will be the origin of only a tiny minority of the world's interesting investment opportunities.
 It is possible, but completely contrary to the experience of the last 10, 20 or 30 years!